ahnazary/Finance/README.md

 - Yahoo finance does not provide a way to download all the financial data for a wide range of companies at once.
 This project solves this problem by scraping the data from yahoo finance and storing them in a postgres database.
 Access to data is quick through SQL queries.
 ### Ability to Filter Companies Based on Their Financial Data:
 - Yahoo finance does not provide a way to filter companies based on their financial data.
 This project solves this by enabling SQL queries to filter companies based on their financial data.

+## Backups

+Once every month, the database is backed up and stored as parquet files in s3 bucket.
+The backup job is scheduled using github actions.